 Graduate Studies

-The Master's Degree consists of:
+The Master's of Education consists of:

-6 credit hours of foundations courses that examine history, the impact of community on our youth, issues of social justice, teacher leadership and student advocacy;
+6 credit hours of foundations courses that examine history, the impact of community on our youth, issues of social justice, teacher leadership, and student advocacy;

 and a 6 credit hour capstone where you become a researcher in your own organization or classroom to fully understand how to ask the right questions, collect meaningful data, and analyze and present it in a way that informs others.